lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/operations/FilterMorphsOper_doc.rst

 .. autoclass:: FilterMorphsOper
     :show-inheritance:

+    :param \*args: constructor takes either no arguments at all or the following positional arguments (in that order):
+    :param tree: the tree to operate on (optional)
+    :param filters: the union of filtering options to use (optional, see the descriptions below for more information)
+    :param verbose: toggles if a verbose output is required (optional, defaults to `False`)

     This operation can filter the `candidate morphs` in an `exploration tree` according to a given set of filtering options that it implements.
 The current set of available filters is in the table below.
 For more detailed information on each filter